eslint/rfcs/designs/2019-config-simplification/README.md

 Because there are file patterns included in `.eslint.config.js`, this requires a change to how ESLint decides which files to lint.
 The process for determining which files to lint is:

 1. When a filename is passed directly (such as `eslint foo.js`):
     1. ESLint checks to see if there is a config where the `files` pattern matches the file that was passed in.
+The pattern is evaluated by prepending the directory in which `.eslint.config.js` was found to each pattern.
 If no config is found, then the file is ignored (with an appropriate warning).
     1. If a matching config is found, then the `ignore` pattern is tested against the filename.
 If it's a match, then the file is ignored.
 Otherwise, the file is linted.
 1. When a glob pattern is passed directly (such as `eslint src/*.js`):
     1. ESLint expands the glob pattern to get a list of files.